awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-mx-record.md

 1. Create a new MX record\.

-1. For the MX record **Name**, enter your domain, followed by a period\.
+1. For the MX record **Name**, enter your domain\.
 For example, if you want Amazon SES to manage email that's sent to the domain *example\.com*, enter the following:

    ```
-   example.com.
+   example.com
    ```
 **Note**
 Some DNS providers refer to the **Name** field as the **Host**, **Domain**, or **Mail Domain**\.